afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 <img src="./resources/w4/img/l1-motion-pred-velocity-model-ex.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- We'll use a three second horizon with a one second update step and the current vehicles state as indicated by the red arrow in this figure.
+- We'll use a three second horizon with a 1 second update step and the current vehicles state as indicated by the red arrow in this figure.
 - As expected, the predicted locations of the vehicle move in a constant direction with a fixed step size which corresponds very nicely with this straight line segment, with a constant speed limit.
 - Simply put, this is because the constant velocity assumption is valid for this segment of roadway.